kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 export DATE=$LOGDATE; cat nvidia-$DATE.log | grep -v 'gpu\|Idx' > nvidia-$DATE-filtered.log
 ```
 This creates a file called nvidia-$DATE-filtered.log which you will use in the Jupyter notebook.

-Note; if you're monitoring an sbatch job, follow the instructions as listed, and then run ./job_monitoring_template.bash within your sbatch job submission script.

 ## Step Three: Visualising results in the Jupyter Notebook